-In a terminal window, switch to the directory where you have copied the Linux package.
-For example, if you copied it to a user directory called MyAltova (that is located, say, in the /home/User directory), then switch to this directory as follows:
+In a terminal window, switch to the directory where you copied the Linux package.
+For example, if you copied it to a user directory called MyAltova that is located in the /home/User directory, switch to this directory as follows:

+'''

 cd /home/User/MyAltova

-Install MapForce Server with the following command:

-[Debian]: sudo dpkginstall mapforceserveradv-2023-debian.deb [Ubuntu]: sudo dpkginstall mapforceserveradv-2023-ubuntu.deb [CentOS]: sudo rpm -ivh mapforceserveradv-2023-1.x86_64.rpm [RedHat]: sudo rpm -ivh mapforceserveradv-2023-1.x86_64.rpm

-Note: You may need to adjust the name of the package above to match the current release or service pack version.

-The MapForce Server package will be installed in the folder:

 '''

-/opt/Altova/MapForceServer2023
+Install MapForce Server using the relevant command:

 '''

+[Debian]:sudo dpkg --install mapforceserveradv-2025-debian.deb[Ubuntu]:sudo dpkg --install mapforceserveradv-2025-ubuntu.deb[CentOS]:sudo rpm -ivh mapforceserveradv-2025-1.x86_64.rpm[RedHat]:sudo rpm -ivh mapforceserveradv-2025-1.x86_64.rpm

+'''

+You may need to adjust the name of the package above to match the current release or service pack version.

+The MapForce Server package will be installed in the following folder:

+/opt/Altova/MapForceServer2025

-2.2.2 Installing LicenseServer (Linux)
+2.2.2 Install LicenseServer (Linux)

 In order for MapForce Server to work, it must be licensed via an Altova LicenseServer on your network.
-On Linux systems, Altova LicenseServer will need to be installed separately.
-Download LicenseServer from the Altova website and copy the package to any directory on the Linux system.
+Download LicenseServer from the Altova website and copy the package to any directory.
 Install it just like you installed MapForce Server (see previous topic16).

+'''

-[Debian]:sudo dpkg --install licenseserver-3.9-debian.deb[Ubuntu]:sudo dpkg --install licenseserver-3.9-ubuntu.deb[CentOS]:sudo rpm -ivh licenseserver-3.9-1.x86_64.rpm[RedHat]:sudo rpm -ivh licenseserver-3.9-1.x86_64.rpm
+[Debian]:sudo dpkg --install licenseserver-3.17-debian.deb[Ubuntu]:sudo dpkg --install licenseserver-3.17-ubuntu.deb[CentOS]:sudo rpm -ivh licenseserver-3.17-1.x86_64.rpm[RedHat]:sudo rpm -ivh licenseserver-3.17-1.x86_64.rpm

+'''

-The LicenseServer package will be installed in:
+The LicenseServer package will be installed at the following path: